opencobra/Medusa/README.rst

 Resources
 ~~~~~~~~~

-We highly recommend familiarizing yourself with standard COBRA methods in the cobrapy package (https://github.com/opencobra/cobrapy)
+We highly recommend familiarizing yourself with standard COBRA methods in the cobrapy package (https://github.com/opencobra/cobrapy).
+Some examples of ensemble analyses with genome-scale metabolic models can be found in our `recent preprint<https://doi.org/10.1101/460071>`_ and the accompanying `code repository<https://github.com/gregmedlock/ssl_ensembles>`_.

 For reading on ensembles in metabolic modeling and systems biology, see: